es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 # Write your own Program

+This guide shows you how to write your own program in the elastic node middleware code.
-For example your implementation is in the folder "myFolder" in the file "myImplementation".
+We assume that for example your implementation is in the folder "myFolder" in the files "myImplementation.h" and "myImplementation.c".
 Then you have to create a fitting BUILD.bazel file for building and uploading your implementation.

+Alternatively, you can use the example "main.c" file and modify this file for your purposes.

 ## Your BUILD.bazel File